by Kathy

 (Egin, Il.
 60120)

-Question: In the spring of 07 I got passports for myself, my then 13 yr old son and my 17 yr old daughter for vacation that summer.
-My daughter's and my passport said they were good for 10 years, till 2017, and my son's until 2012, only 5 years.
+Question: Three years ago I got passports for myself, my then 13 yr old son and my 17 yr old daughter for vacation that summer.
+My daughter's and my passport said they were good for 10 years and my son's only for 5 years.

-My ex thinks (someone told him) that even though my son's passport says it's good until April 12, 2012 he needs to have it renewed because since we first got it he's now over 16 yrs old.
+My ex thinks (someone told him) that even though my son's passport says it's good for another couple of years, he needs to have it renewed because since we first got it he's now over 16 years old.
 Is this true??
 Wouldn't they just have put down the date that he turned 16 last year as the expiration date then?

 I would greatly appreciate your help with this.